 While many people recognize that being accused of a serious misdemeanor or a felony warrants the insight of an experienced criminal defense attorney, most don’t realize the helpful impact that an attorney can have with a traffic ticket case.
 If you have previous traffic tickets or other offenses on your record, it is essential to Read more

-- What is a Breach of Peace Charge?
+- What is a Lesser Included Offense?